Abandon Kansas: History

-Abandon Kansas performed on the "Mother, May I?" tour with Wavorly and Hyland.
+Glass Age performed on the Mother, May I?
+Tour with Wavorly and Hyland.
 In early 2011, they had toured with Swimming with Dolphins, as well as Mike Mains and the Branches and From Indian Lakes on the first leg of the Ad Astra Per Aspera Record Release Tour.
 On the second leg of the tour, they performed with Showbread, Quiet Science, and The Wedding.

-In 2014, Abandon Kansas signed to Emery's independent record label and is going to release the third full-length album alligator on May 11, 2015.
+In 2014, Glass Age signed to Emery's independent record label and released their third full-length album Alligator on May 11, 2015.

-In June 2015, a post on the Abandon Kansas Facebook page stated the following which has put the band in an indefinite hiatus: "Due to personal and relational circumstances in my life, I have decided it would be best for me and my family to cancel the rest of AK's tour dates in 2015.
+In June 2015, a post on the band's Kansas Facebook page stated the following which has put the band in an indefinite hiatus: "Due to personal and relational circumstances in my life, I have decided it would be best for me and my family to cancel the rest of AK's tour dates in 2015.
 This is embarrassing, and I apologize for not being in a healthy enough state of mind to perform and tour.
 It's become clear that I need to take care of myself and deal with issues that have long been ignored.
 I am already in the process of doing this now.
 If you've purchased tickets, please still go to the shows and support the other bands.
 Thank you for your love and support - Jeremy;"

 After nearly ten years since the band's latest release, they put out their first live album, Alligator (Live at Smokestack) on March 22, 2024.